codernix/centicrypt/sdk/program/README.md

   </a>
 </p>

-# Solana Program
+# Centicrypt Program

-Use the Solana Program Crate to write on-chain programs in Rust.
+Use the Centicrypt Program Crate to write on-chain programs in Rust.
 If writing client-side applications, use the [Solana SDK Crate](https://crates.io/crates/solana-sdk) instead.

 More information about Solana is available in the [Solana documentation](https://solana.com/docs).